-Action Statement C.2: Partner with the Lucerne Valley & Johnson Valley Municipal Advisory Council on a project to install new and more readable street name signs throughout the communities.
+Action Statement C.2: Coordinate with County Public Works Department to prioritize a project to install new and more readable street name signs throughout the communities.

 Benchmark: Systematically replace all street name signs in Lucerne Valley and Johnson Valley with new, highly retroreflective street name signs within a two-year period.
 Champion: Volunteer group or person or can be identified by the community Estimated Cost: Sign replacement and installation: \$800-\$1,000 each